bazelbuild/bazel/docs/windows.md

 Running Bazel on Windows requires a few additional steps due to the differences between the native POSIX environment and the Windows environment.

-First, since Blaze uses symlinks, the current Windows user needs to have the permission to create symlinks.
+First, since Bazel uses symlinks, the current Windows user needs to have the permission to create symlinks.
 This permission is off by default for non-administrator users.
 The easiest workaround is to run the msys2 shell as administrator (right click shortcut -> Run As Administrator).